 You should not take Plan B if you are allergic to levonorgestrel or any other ingredients in the pill.

-Side effects of taking Plan B
+What are the side effects of taking the Plan B pill?

 As a result, various short-term side effects can happen regardless of whether you were taking prescribed birth control pills.
 Most of these effects usually subside after a few days: